wussh/kubespray-playground/README.md

 ---

 This README provides a structured and detailed guide to setting up a Kubernetes cluster using Kubespray and Ansible.
-Make sure to replace the placeholder paths and IP addresses with your actual values.
+Make sure to replace the placeholder paths and IP addresses with your actual values.# kubespray-playground